DimitriPalmer22/Studio-Docs/Projects/Summer Project/Game Idea 1.md

 - Every time you start a run, you are given a series of random questions from a very LARGE pool of possible questions (Use data assets or something for this)
 	- These questions have a LARGE list of possible responses
 	- Each response does something random (well, not entirely random.
-The response will have a general mood, and based on that mood,)
+The response will have a general mood, and based on that mood, the effect will be different)
+	-

 ## 1. Three Creative Pillars